 Use of Level of Evidence

 The evidence pyramid is meant to serve as a guideline to the hierarchy of evidence available.
-It is possible that best level of evidence is not available for a particular topic or issue you are looking for.
-In such a case, one might consider moving to next lower level of evidence.
+It is possible that the best level of evidence is not available for a particular topic or issue you are looking for.
+In such a case, one might consider moving to the next lower level of evidence.

-For example, you might want a clear cut recommendation based on meta-analyses but you may not find any meta-analyses on the query you searched.
+For example, you might want a clear-cut recommendation based on meta-analyses but you may not find any meta-analyses on the query you searched.
 You might then consider moving to RCT or even lower if RCT too is not able to answer your query.